Abnormal Road Surface Detection Using Wheel Sensor Data: Road surface Abnormality Recognition

-As stated in \ref{subsec:herm_model}, our main assumption regarding road abnormality detection using data from the wheel sensor was that samples corresponding to abnormal road conditions will contain more noise than those measured on a normal surface.
-In order to empirically verify this hypothesis, we randomly selected and examined $100$ samples from each class (normal and abnormal).
-To estimate noise levels, we looked at the standard deviation of each sample.
-That is, for a sample $\boldsymbol{f} \in \mathbb{R}^{N}$, (see figure \ref{fig:norm_abnorm_periods}), we calculated
+Our analytic classification approach is based on the assumption that measurements corresponding to abnormal road conditions will contain more noise than segments measured on a normal surface.
+In order to empirically verify this hypothesis, we randomly selected $100$ force sensor output segments from each class (normal and abnormal) and compared their noise levels.
+Specifically, we analyzed the standard deviation of each measurement.
+That is, for a signal segment $\boldsymbol{y} \in \mathbb{R}^{N}$, (see figure \ref{fig:norm_abnorm_periods}), we calculated the corrected sample standard deviation estimate using $N=500$ signal samples as follows:

-where $\mu$ is the mean of the sample $\boldsymbol{f}$.
-In order to justify modeling the samples using adaptive Hermite-functions and examining the noise levels in the residuals (\ref{eq:resid}), we also measured the standard deviation of the residuals acquired from the same samples.
-The results of the investigation can be seen on figure \ref{fig:stds}.

-On the figure, the standard deviation of samples recorded on normal road surfaces are colored blue, while the abnormal samples are colored red.
-Even though noise levels of normal samples seem to be generally less than those of abnormal samples, when the deviation is compared on the samples themselves (top of figure \ref{fig:stds}), the classes cannot be separated by a simple noise threshold.
-On the other hand, when noise levels were compared on the residuals (bottom of figure \ref{fig:stds}), the standard deviations of normal and abnormal cases can be easily separated using a threshold.

-A possible explanation as to why the noise levels of residuals can be separated more easily than the noise levels of the samples themselves follows the intuition that at high speeds, (which would occur more often on normal road surfaces), higher frequency noise-like components appear in the samples.
-This increases their standard deviation thus causing an overlap in the classes' noise levels.
-On the other hand, the residuals are created by subtracting a smooth approximation from the samples (\ref{eq:resid}) which (if the approximation is precise enough) removes any high frequency components appearing in the signal, but has little effect on the noise.
+where $\mu$ is the mean of $\boldsymbol{y}$.
+In figure \ref{fig:stds}, we computed the standard deviation for the raw signal segments and for the corresponding residual signals given in~\eqref{eq:resid}.
+It is evident that the proposed residual transformation increased the separability of the two classes.
+This is also supported by figure~\ref{fig:stddists}, which illustrates the distribution of standard deviation scores belonging to the classes before and after the application of the proposed transformation.
+Furthermore, let us consider Fisher's discriminant ratio:

+where $\mu_n$, $\mu_a$ denote the means, while $\sigma_n$ and $\sigma_a$ denote the variances of standard deviation scores acquired from normal and abnormal signals, respectively.
+This ratio can be interpreted as a measure for the linear discriminating power of standard deviation scores between the classes.
+To illustrate this, consider the standard deviation score assigned to each measurement as a projection of that measurement onto the real line.
+Consider in addition, the means and variances of these projections for each class.
+If the projected values discriminate well between the classes, then the squared difference of the means is expected to be large, while the within-class variance has to remain small.
+Calculating~\eqref{eq:fish} for the sensor outputs gives $2.1483$, while the same ratio evaluated over the standard deviation scores acquired from the transformed signals yields $3.6299$.
+This increase further highlights the effectiveness of the proposed residual transformation in separating the two classes.